-I had the opportunity to discuss the audit process and expectations of both parties with the Agency PREA Coordinator Jeff McLaughlin.
-We coordinated the dates for the onsite audits at the facility.
-I further had the opportunity to discuss the audit with the Director/PREA Compliance Manager at the facility.

-During these conversations we outlined an overall audit schedule and notified the facility of the estimated time of arrival onsite.
+I had the opportunity to discuss the audit process and expectations of both parties with the Agency PREA Coordinator Carla Braggs.
+We coordinated the dates for the onsite audit at the facility.
+During these conversations we outlined an overall audit schedule and she notified the facility of the estimated time of arrival onsite.